ur-fault/TMaze/README.md

 - Everything else - [me, ie. ur-fault](https://github.com/ur-fault)

 ## How to run
+- You can either:
-- You can either download from [Github releases](https://github.com/ur-fault/TMaze/releases), they are built automatically now, using GitHub Actions ~~althought there are old builds, and I won't update them so frequently, maybe in the future~~
+- Download from [Github releases](https://github.com/ur-fault/TMaze/releases), they are built automatically now, using GitHub Actions
 - Install it with your favorite package manager
-- Build from source, you need cargo installed on your system
+- Build from source (you need cargo installed on your system)

 ### Using package managers
 #### Scoop - Scoop's official repository
 1. Make sure you have the latest version of Scoop installed
 2. Add games bucket using `scoop bucket add games` if you did not before
-3. And finally install tmaze with `scoop install games/tmaze`
+3. And finally, install tmaze with `scoop install games/tmaze`

 #### Scoop - Henshouse repository
 1. Make sure you have the latest version of Scoop installed